About Me

 • Along with Clayton Sanford, I organized Columbia's first two annual theory student retreats!
 I'm now an organizer emeritus.

-CONTACT: [FIRST INITIAL].[LAST NAME]@COLUMBIA.EDU.
+CONTACT: [FIRST INITIAL][LAST NAME]@HMC.EDU.

 LICENSED UNDER CC BY-SA 2015-2023.